Minio S3 Object Storage Service

 Official Minio Kubernetes installation documentation uses Minio Operator to deploy and configure a multi-tenant S3 cloud service.

 Instead of using Minio Operator, Vanilla Minio helm chart will be used.
 Not need to support multi-tenant installations and Vanilla Minio helm chart supports also the automatic creation of buckets, policies and users.
-Minio Operator creation does not automate this process.
+Minio Operator does not support automate provisioning of such resources.

 Minio installation